-As shown next, an Ionian tritone stack morphs directly into two core fifo stacks that provide four core fifos of the mode.
-As above, the notation on the left represents octave intervals by box prefixes that identify the color of the inversion (red completes red, green completes blue, blue completes green).
-The completed mode provides 6 more fifos morphed from these fifos.
+Tritone stacks morphing into fifo stacks identify fifos as morphed tritones.
+As illustrated next for the Ionian tritone, a tritone stack morphs directly into 4 fifo stacks, each of which provides 2 fifos (1 fifth, 1 fourth).
+As above, the notation on the left represents octave completion intervals by box prefixes that identify the color of the inversion (red completes red, green completes blue, blue completes green).
+The different colored opposite inversions of fifo stacks overlap at the anchor point, with the fifo specifically identified by a letter overlapping the other.